 Have you sometimes thought that it would be great to be a farmer, but you just don’t want to live out in the country?
-Or maybe you would like to earn some profit from your home without having to make a huge investment?
-Then you would be perfect for Backyard Farming!
+Maybe you would like to earn some money without leaving home or making a huge investment to start up a business?
+Then you are perfect for Backyard Farming!

 And this doesn’t mean that you have to house chickens or other livestock.
-Most people who have a backyard farm are simply interested in growing vegetables.
-Whether they live in the country, suburbs, or an urban area, many people are learning to take advantage of the space that they have in order to grow food for their families and also make a profit.
+Most people who have a backyard farm focus solely on growing vegetables.
+Whether they live in the country, suburbs, or an urban area, many people are learning to make maximum use of the space they have in order to grow food for their families and also make a profit.

 In order to get started with backyard farming, there are certain questions you want to ask yourself: